Shahroze16602/kotlin-interview-prep/chap3.md

 ### 3.1 What Are Coroutines?

 Coroutines are lightweight threads provided by Kotlin that allow for asynchronous programming without the complexity of traditional threading.
-They enable you to write non-blocking, concurrent code in a sequential manner, making it easier to manage tasks like network calls, database operations, and more. citeturn0search0
+They enable you to write non-blocking, concurrent code in a sequential manner, making it easier to manage tasks like network calls, database operations, and more. citeturn0search0

 ---

 ### 3.2 Coroutine Builders

-Kotlin provides several coroutine builders to launch coroutines:
+Kotlin provides several coroutine builders to launch coroutines:

 - **`launch`**: Starts a new coroutine without blocking the current thread and doesn't return a result.
-Ideal for tasks that don't require a result.
+Ideal for tasks that don't require a result.

 ```kotlin